antpass79/AspNetCoreIdentityFramework/README.md

 I mapped */https* of my PC on */https:rw* of the Docker.
 And */https* on my PC is mapped by VirtualBox on a phisical path.

 Then I specified the *ASPNETCORE_Kestrel__Certificates__Default__Path* where there is the *.pfx* certificate.
 The certificate is a development one generate automatically by .NET during the first running in https mode (a message box appears).
-And then I exported it (there are many tutorials for doing that, see References).
+And then I exported it with *mmc* command and the *Certificates* snap-in (there are many tutorials for doing that, see References).

 After the above considerations, it's possible to run the System on Docker.
 Follow the next steps: